-Expenses; Sales of Bitcoins
+Expenses; Sales of Bitcoin

 The Trust's only ordinary recurring expense is expected to be the Sponsor's Fee.
-From inception to January 10, 2024, the Sponsor's Fee was 2.0%.
-Effective January 11, 2024, the Sponsor's Fee was lowered to 1.5%.
-The Sponsor's Fee will accrue daily in U.S. dollars at an annual rate of 1.5% of the NAV Fee Basis Amount of the Trust as of 4:00 p.m., New York time, on each day; provided that for a day that is not a business day, the calculation will be based on the NAV Fee Basis Amount from the most recent business day, reduced by the accrued and unpaid Sponsor's Fee for such most recent business day and for each day after such most recent business day and prior to the relevant calculation date.
-This dollar amount for each daily accrual will then be converted into Bitcoins by reference to the same Index Price used to determine such accrual.
-The Sponsor's Fee is payable in Bitcoins to the Sponsor daily in arrears.
+The Sponsor's Fee will accrue daily in U.S. dollars at an annual rate of 0.15% of the NAV Fee Basis Amount of the Trust as of 4:00 p.m., New York time, on each day; provided that for a day that is not a business day, the calculation will be based on the NAV Fee Basis Amount from the most recent business day, reduced by the accrued and unpaid Sponsor's Fee for such most recent business day and for each day after such most recent business day and prior to the relevant calculation date.
+This dollar amount for each daily accrual will then be converted into Bitcoin by reference to the same Index Price used to determine such accrual.
+The Sponsor's Fee is payable in Bitcoin to the Sponsor daily in arrears.